rieck/siggi/README.md

       OK

 Analyzing graphs can be computationally expensive.
-We thus benchmark the different modes supported by Siggie.
+We thus benchmark the different modes supported by Siggi.
 As an example dataset we use `example.zip`, which contains 8 simple graphs in DOT format.

       $ python sg_bench.py example.zip